 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southern Africa: Cherri Briggs of Explore.

-Cherri, who has homes in both Botswana and Zambia—where she knows everyone who’s anyone, including all the government VIPs —has spent the past 25 years creating unique African travel experiences that include canoeing the Zambezi River, running with zebra and giraffe on horseback across the Okavango Delta; scuba diving off Mozambique; and exploring the remote corners of Africa including Ethiopia, Madagascar, Mozambique, and Sudan.
-She books directly with service providers, cutting out middlemen to ensure that her clients get the best value and the smartest selection of lodges and camps.
-Cherri has worked in conservation for decades, has served on the boards of African conservation organizations, and works only with lodges that follow the best sustainability practices and support local communities.
-In 2013 she was appointed Honorary Consul to the USA by the Government of Zambia, and in 2014 she became the first non-citizen to be appointed to the Botswana Tourism Organization.
+Cherri—who splits her time between homes in Zambia and Colorado—has spent the past 25 years combing the African continent to create unique travel experiences: canoeing the Zambezi; galloping on horseback with zebra and giraffe across the Okavango Delta; scuba diving off Mozambique; and exploring the remote corners of Ethiopia, Gabon, Madagascar, Cameroon, and the Congo Basin.
+Her obsession with all things safari ensures that her clients (both private travelers and groups) enjoy excellent value and a smart selection of lodges and camps in Southern and East Africa.
+Cherri serves on the boards of several African conservation organizations, and she selects lodges that support local communities and invest in conservation.
+In 2013 she was appointed Honorary Consul to the USA by the Zambian government, and in 2014 she became the first non-citizen appointed to the Botswana Tourism Organization.

 Camps and Lodges